 Skip to Content

 In 1925, during the height of the Great Florida Land Boom, attorney J. J. Williams Jr. arrived in Sarasota by ferry, establishing what would become Sarasota’s oldest and largest law firm.
 For nearly a century, Williams Parker has helped guide the growth and prosperity of Sarasota’s skyline and neighborhoods, its banks, schools, public hospital, thriving airport, and many of the enduring and iconic institutions responsible for the area’s good fortune and character.
 Navigating through the Great Depression and into the post-WWII boom, the firm added young, military-veteran attorneys Parker, Harrison, Dietz, and Getzen, assisting real estate titans in turning southwest Florida into some of the most coveted property in the world.
-Through the 1960s, Williams Parker helped develop Bird, Lido, and Longboat keys.
+Through the 1970s, Williams Parker helped develop Longboat key.
 Booms and expansion occurred again in the 1990s, 2000s, and today—the firm expanding and diversifying each time to meet its clients’ growing and complex needs while always staying true to our founding partners' vision and principles.

 THE FIRM